whosmatt/uvmod/README.md

 UVMOD is designed to hide all high-risk mods behind a information section in the instructions to ensure that users are aware of the risks and consequences.

 __Sadly, there has been one person (RE3CON) who has cloned UVMOD and removed all of the safety precautions and warnings.__ The team behind UVMOD and the Quansheng modding scene do not condone this behavior and we strongly advise against using this clone.
-__Use the links at the top of this file to access all approved versions.__
+__Use the links at the top of this file to access known safe versions.__

 ## Code of Conduct